goessner/g2-chart/readme.md

 ![dimensions](./img/dimensions.png)

 ## Chart functions, range and style
 Line charts display functional relations.
-These relations can be represented numerically via datasets or algebraically via functions.
-Both representations can be used by `g2.chart`.
+These relations can be numerically represented via datasets or algebraically via functions. `g2.chart` offers both representations.
 A single chart can contain multiple functions and even mix numerical and algebraic forms.

 The chart x-value range is extracted from available datasets or must be explicitly specified.
 Its